scrabbletank/farhome-rules/monstermanual.md

 |-1/0|3/0|0/0|2/1|1/1|0/0|

 ___
-***Spellcaster.*** This creature is an Arcane (1) caster.
-They have 3 1st level and 1 2nd level spell slot, and a codex with the following spells prepared: _Cold Snap, Chilling Ray, Ray of Sickness, Detect Magic, Misty Step._
+***Spellcaster.*** This creature is proficient with Arcane (1) spells.
+They are a 2nd level caster with 5 mana and a codex with the following spells prepared: _Cold Snap, Chilling Ray, Ray of Sickness, Detect Magic, Misty Step._

 ***Infiltrator.*** Has Expertise in Stealth and Perception.